andywer/webpack-blocks/test-app/README.md

 # webpack-blocks - Test app

 A very basic React app featuring Babel and HMR.
+Performs all the nifty optimizations on the production build.
 Check out how clean a [webpack config](./webpack.config.js) can look like.

 ## Installation